ryanjwise/project-switchblade/README.md

 # Project Switchblade

-This is a rails API built to facilitate many smaller project.
-Any project that is in development or testing that is not larg enough in size to warrent it's own installation and deployment.
+This is a rails API built to facilitate many smaller projects.
+Any project that is in development or testing that is not large enough in size to warrant its own installation and deployment.

-See details to follow regarding projects built in swichblade.
+See details that follow regarding projects built in swichblade.

-Note that authentication will be required to access most API functions.
+Note that authentication will be required to access most API functionality.